 If you’re starting a business, going with free business tools is a great way to keep operating expenses at a minimum.
 Free business tools are a low-risk test as you figure out the best systems and software for you.
 If you like them, keep them and possibly expand their features with a paid version.
 If you don’t like them, stop using the software with no added costs to your business.

-Step 9: Market Your Business
+Step 9: Market your business

 Your last step to starting your business is to get customers.
 You’ll use your marketing strategy to get your new business in front of potential customers.

 There are a lot of strategies you can implement to get your business noticed.
 Don’t get overwhelmed!
-Remember, you don’t have to implement—and pay for—all of these strategies.
+Remember, you don’t have to implement — and pay for — all of these strategies.
 A few done well will get your business enough customers to make it a success.

-Before diving headfirst into any of the marketing strategies, take time to write a marketing plan.
+Before diving headfirst into any of the strategies, take time to write a marketing plan.
 Think through and plan out how you want to market your business.
 In your plan, outline your brand, such as the logo, colors, font, and tagline.

 At a minimum, you’ll want to create business cards to hand out to potential customers and vendors or while networking.
 Other marketing materials to consider are brochures, flyers, cards, and branded apparel.
 Many new business owners make the mistake of relying too much on online marketing.
 Don’t overlook the effectiveness of having physical business marketing materials in someone’s home.

-Market Online
+Market online

 - Social media marketing: Connect with your customers where they are spending their time online.
 Don’t try to grow a following on all social media platforms.
 Choose one and spend the majority of your time growing your account there.